Interplay between many-body correlations, strain and lattice relaxation in twisted bilayer graphene

-\outline{Describe 10 meV feature} In Fig.~\ref{fig:aw}(c) we show how the interacting spectral function of TBLG evolves with filling when both strain and lattice relaxation are included.
-These figures can be compared directly with the local density measured via scanning tunneling microscopy (STM)~\cite{wongCascadeElectronicTransitions2020,benschopMeasuringLocalMoire2021,choiElectronicCorrelationsTwisted2019,choiTracingCorrelatedChern2021,choiCorrelationDrivenTopological2021,kimImagingInterValley2023,nuckollsStronglyCorrelatedChern2021,xieSpectroscopicSignaturesManyBody2020,zhouCoexistenceReconstructedUnreconstructed2023} and the quantum twisting microscope~\cite{xiaoInteractingEnergyBands2025,nuckollsQuantumTexturesManybody2023,nuckollsStronglyCorrelatedChern2021}, as well as the previous DMFT data on unstrained models~\cite{raiDynamicalCorrelationsOrder2024, dattaHeavyQuasiparticlesCascades2023}.
-Similarly to the unstrained and unrelaxed system, the spectral function features cascade transitions, with side bands forming patterns that repeat every time the number of electrons per moir\'{e} unit cell changes by an integer, and the $f$- and $c$-electron occupations reset.
+In Fig.~\ref{fig:fig1}(d-f) we show how the spectral function of TBLG evolves with filling when both strain and lattice relaxation are included.
+The results presented here refer to a strain level $0.15\%$.
+The dependence of the spectra on the strain mangitude is discussed in the end matter.
+These figures can be compared directly with the local density measured via scanning tunneling microscopy (STM)~\cite{wongCascadeElectronicTransitions2020,kimImagingInterValley2023,nuckollsStronglyCorrelatedChern2021,xieSpectroscopicSignaturesManyBody2020,zhouCoexistenceReconstructedUnreconstructed2023} and the Quantum twisting microscope~\cite{inbarQuantumTwistingMicroscope2023,leeRevealingElectronInteractions2025,xiaoInteractingEnergyBands2025}, as well as the previous DMFT data on unstrained models~\cite{raiDynamicalCorrelationsOrder2024, dattaHeavyQuasiparticlesCascades2023}.
+Similarly to the unstrained and unrelaxed system, the spectral function features cascade transitions, with side bands forming patterns that repeat every time the number of electrons per moir\'{e} unit cell changes by an integer, and the $f$- and $c$-electron occupations resetting.
 However, the spectra from the perturbed model reproduce one important feature in the experimental data that has thus far eluded explanation.
-Quantum Twisting Microscope (QTM)~\cite{xiaoInteractingEnergyBands2025} and STM~\cite{wongCascadeElectronicTransitions2020} spectra report the presence of a ``persistent" (filling-independent) feature at around $\sim -10$~meV on the e-doped side.
-While this feature was absent in previous unstrained DMFT calculations~\cite{raiDynamicalCorrelationsOrder2024, dattaHeavyQuasiparticlesCascades2023}, our spectral functions of the perturbed model reproduce the persistent feature (cf. the dashed vertical lines in~\cref{fig:aw}(c-e)) and provide a natural explanation for the corresponding excitations.
+QTM~\cite{xiaoInteractingEnergyBands2025} and STM~\cite{wongCascadeElectronicTransitions2020} spectra report the presence of a ``persistent" (filling-independent) feature at around $\sim -10$~meV on the e-doped side.
+While this feature was absent in previous unstrained DMFT calculations~\cite{raiDynamicalCorrelationsOrder2024, dattaHeavyQuasiparticlesCascades2023}, our spectral functions of the perturbed model reproduce the persistent feature (cf. the dashed vertical lines in~\cref{fig:fig1}(d-f)) and provide a natural explanation for the corresponding excitations.